FOXPP2047/riot_games_discord_bot/README.md

 ## Riot API
 This is a discord bot that searches user data using riot API.
+You can see everything of data when you did in League of Lengends.
 There are some keywords.
 ```
 !헬프, !도움, !help : you can see all keywords how to operate.